-What do the current exams look like?
+What did the old exams look like?

 What will the new exam look like in 2019?

 At the moment, nobody knows definitively.
 The consortium have said that the exams will be as follows in their statement: “a one-hour long bespoke cognitive ability test including reasoning and Maths.”
 They have also said that it is likely to be paper-based and will primarily consist of multiple choice questions.

 What else is changing in 2019?

 The Consortium have said that the reduction in time spent examining will afford schools the opportunity to develop a more comprehensive interview process: “There will be no further written assessments at our Schools, and we will develop the creativity of our interview processes.”
 To this end the ‘creative interview part’ is likely to consist of a group activity and an individual interview.
 Problem solving, working collaboratively and an ability to communicate effectively are all likely to be highly important.